atom/atom/docs/creating-a-theme.md

      of your new theme in action.
 1. Open a terminal, find your new theme's directory, initialize the git repository and push it to repository on  GitHub.
-1. Once you're ready for others to use your theme run `apm publish` from within that directory to make it available to other Atom users.
+1. Once you're ready for others to use your theme, run `apm publish` from within that directory to make it available.

 ## Interface Themes